swp391-group-3/blood-donation-system/docs/how_blood_donations_help.md

   Play Video

+Supermodel Niki Taylor Reunites with Superhero Blood Donors

+In 2001 Niki Taylor was critically injured in a car accident and received over 100 blood transfusions.
+In 2013, she reunited with some of the Red Cross blood donors who helped save her life.

 ###### Patients with Chronic Diseases

 **Ideal Donation Type:** A single whole blood donation can help more than one person.